KyleMayes/vulkanalia/tutorial/book/src/overview.md

 * Create a `VkInstance`
 * Select a supported graphics card (`VkPhysicalDevice`)
 * Create a `VkDevice` and `VkQueue` for drawing and presentation
-* Create a window, window surface and swap chain
+* Create a window, window surface and swapchain
-* Wrap the swap chain images into `VkImageView`
+* Wrap the swapchain images into `VkImageView`
 * Create a render pass that specifies the render targets and usage
 * Create framebuffers for the render pass
 * Set up the graphics pipeline
-* Allocate and record a command buffer with the draw commands for every possible swap chain image
+* Allocate and record a command buffer with the draw commands for every possible swapchain image
-* Draw frames by acquiring images, submitting the right draw command buffer and returning the images back to the swap chain
+* Draw frames by acquiring images, submitting the right draw command buffer and returning the images back to the swapchain

 It's a lot of steps, but the purpose of each individual step will be made very simple and clear in the upcoming chapters.
 If you're confused about the relation of a single step compared to the whole program, you should refer back to this chapter.